 Casevac vs. Medevac: What Are the Differences?

 Emergency transportation is essential for preserving the life and health of those who are sick or injured.
-A casevac and medevac are common types of urgent medical transportation that offer different benefits depending on a patient’s situation.
+Casevac and medevac are common types of urgent medical transportation that offer different benefits depending on a patient’s situation.

 What Is a Casevac?

-Rotor-powered aircraft such as helicopters work best for casevac situations since they can land and take off from nearly any location.
-Fixed-wing aircraft and ground transportation are also viable options depending on the terrain accessibility and the proximity of medical centers.
+Rotor-powered aircraft, such as helicopters, work best for casevac situations since they can land and take off from nearly any location.
+They don’t require a designated runway and can land on any terrain.
+Fixed-wing aircraft and ground transportation are also viable options, depending on the terrain accessibility and the proximity of medical centers.

 What Is a Medevac?

-Medevac refers to medical evacuations.
+Medevac is short for “medical evacuation.”
 These evacuations take careful planning and organization to ensure safe and quick patient transport from various locations, such as an accident scene, a medical facility or even a cruise ship.

 A medevac differs from medical repatriation in that patients require immediate attention on a medevac flight.
 Repatriation is usually for individuals who have already received urgent care and are no longer in critical condition.

-Medevac and casevac operations both have the goal of transporting injured or sick patients with speed and efficiency so that they can get the medical attention they require.
+Medevac and casevac operations share the same goal — transporting injured or sick patients quickly so they can get the medical attention they require.
 These evacuation methods focus on the safety and health of those being transported.
-Casevac aircraft are usually armored, while medevac aircraft are protected by the Geneva Conventions, so both forms of evacuation offer security.
+Casevac aircraft are usually armored while medevac aircraft are protected by the Geneva Conventions, so both forms of evacuation offer security.

 Casevac and medevac transport are for patients with injuries or sicknesses that pose a threat to their life or limbs, such as: